Step 4a. Implement iOS bridge code

 we need a way to iteratively call next()

-until the tree completes successfully or fails.
+until the authentication journey completes successfully or fails.

 In the bridge file, add a private method called handleNode()